EdoWhite/RealTime-CreditCard-Transactions-Analysis/README.md

 2. **Kafka + ZooKeeper + Kafka UI**: This components are used together in order to store topics into Kafka.
 The stored topics are both original topics and topics resulting from processing steps.
 Kafka UI Docker Image provides a practical user interface, useful to monitor all the topics.
 The Kafka UI Docker Image dashboard can be accessed from *http://localhost:28080/*.
 3. **Spark**: The Spark framework is used to analyze the stream of data and create new topics.
 These new topics represent the results of the query.
 In particular, we make use of the Spark Streaming extension and the Spark SQL language.
 The results of the queries are pushed back to Kafka in new topics, one for each query.
 4. **Kafka WebSocket proxy**: This component is a WebSocket proxy that allows JavaScript code to produce and consume messages from topics in Kafka.
 5. **RxJS + ECharts + Bootstrap**: This components are used in order to build the final dashboard presented to the user.
 In particular, we use RxJS to get data from the Kafka Proxy and update the page in real time, Bootstrap to build the page structure and pagination, Apache ECharts to generate the proposed visualizations.
-The dashboard can be accessed opening the *index.html* file.
+The dashboard can be accessed opening the `index.html` file.
 6. **Docker**: The Docker Compose is used to manage all the components, except for the producer and the processor Python files that must be started from the command line, by hand.

+## Application Workflow

+1. The processor reads the data in the CSV file and sends this data row by row as a stream source to a Kafka topic, named `transactions`.
+This topic is accessed from the processor.
+2. The processor is responsable for reading the messages from the `transactions` topic and compute analytical queries, using the Spark Streaming extension and Spark SQL.
+3. The results of the queries are sent again to Kafka in dedicated topics.
+4. These topics are then acessed from the `index.html` using the Kafka Websocket Proxy and the RxJS extension.
+5. At the end, the visualization on the dashboard are updated in real time.

 ## Running the Application

 This application was developed and tested is osx-arm64 and it may be necessary to install / remove additional libraries to make the application work on other platforms.

 * The first step is to make sure to have all the requisites necessary to use the application.
 To simplify this operation we can create a new virtual environment and install the required libraries.
-The *conda_env.txt* file contains all the required libraries in a format that is ready to install in an Anaconda Virtual Environment.
+The `conda_env.txt` file contains all the required libraries in a format that is ready to install in an Anaconda Virtual Environment.
 Check also that JAVA_HOME points to a Java 8 to 11 JRE/JDK (a custom JAVA_HOME variable can be set inside the conda environment, if necessary)

 This operation can be done from the Command Line Interface (CLI) with the following command:
 ```bash